actions/actions-runner-controller/adrs/2022-12-05-adding-labels-k8s-resources.md

-# ADR 0007: Adding labels to our resources
+# ADR 2022-12-05: Adding labels to our resources

 **Date**: 2022-12-05

 **Status**: Done

+## Update March 14

+- Changed value for label `app.kubernetes.io/part-of` from `actions-runner-controller` to `gha-runner-scale-set-controller`

 ## Context

-users need to provide us with logs so that we can help support and troubleshoot their issues.
+Users need to provide us with logs so that we can help support and troubleshoot their issues.
 We need a way for our users to filter and retrieve the logs we need.

 ## Proposal